Top Gun: IMAX 3D re-release

 Top Gun was re-released in IMAX 3D on February 8, 2013, for six days.
 A four-minute preview of the conversion, featuring the "Danger Zone" flight sequence, was screened at the 2012 International Broadcasting Convention in Amsterdam, Netherlands.

 2021 re-release

 Top Gun was re-released in Dolby Cinema and screened by AMC Theatres on 153 screens on May 13, 2021.
 On the first weekend it grossed a total of $248,000 ranking at number 10.
 It grossed a total of $433,000 in a ten-day period.

+40th anniversary re-release

+On May 13, 2026, Paramount would re-release the film for the first time in both immersive premium formats and IMAX in honor of its 40th anniversary, and along with the sequel.

 Reception

 Box office

 The film quickly became a success and was the highest-grossing film of 1986.
 It would be six months before its theater count dropped below that of its opening week.
 It was number one on its first weekend with a gross of $8.2 million, and went on to a total domestic gross of $176.8 million, and $177 million internationally, for a worldwide box office total of $353.8 million.
 The film sold an estimated 47.65 million tickets in North America in its initial theatrical run.

 The film grossed an additional $3 million in its IMAX re-release in 2013, and an additional $471,982 in its 2021 re-release, bringing its domestic gross to $180.3 million and its worldwide gross to $358.3 million.